MohammedAwadEleash/ASP.NETWebAPISurveyBasketApp/README.md

   Integrates system health checks to monitor performance and maintain high uptime and reliability.

 - **🗃️ Caching:**
-- **Hybrid Caching:** (.NET9):Optimized performance with caching for frequently accessed data, significantly improving response times
+- **(Cross-Origin Resource Sharing):** (.NET9):Optimized performance with caching for frequently accessed data, significantly improving response times.

-- **🚦 COR0S:**
+ -**🗃️ CORS:**
-Cross-Origin Resource Sharing: a security feature implemented by web browsers to prevent web pages from making requests to a different domain than the one that served the web page.
+-**🗃️ CORS:**: a security feature implemented by web browsers to prevent web pages from making requests to a different domain than the one that served the web page.

 - **✉️ Email Confirmation:**
  Managed user email confirmations, password changes, and resets seamlessly to enhance security.